bjesus/fractal/CONTRIBUTING.md

 ### Prerequisites

-Fractal is written in Rust, so you will need to have at least Rust 1.80 and Cargo available on your system.
+Fractal is written in Rust, so you will need to have at least Rust (the minimum required version is available in the `Cargo.toml` file as `package.rust-version`) and Cargo available on your system.
 You will also need to install the Rust nightly toolchain to be able to run our [pre-commit hook](#pre-commit), which can be done with:

 ```sh
 rustup toolchain install nightly
 ```

-If you're building Fractal with Flatpak (via GNOME Builder or the command line), you will need to manually add the necessary remotes and install the required freedesktop.org extensions:
+If you are building Fractal with Flatpak (via GNOME Builder or the command line), you will need to manually add the necessary remotes and install the Rust freedesktop.org extension:

 ```sh
 # Add Flathub and the gnome-nightly repo